 - Example research projects

-- Multilevel modelling of therapeutic change trajectories within an IAPT service
+- Multilevel modelling of therapeutic change trajectories within clinical service delivery

 - The effects of food advertising through advergames on children’s eating behaviour – exploring children’s understanding of advertising as a moderator